Craig Gordon: Scotland under-21 team

+Full international, 2004–2010

 Gordon made his full international Scotland debut in a 4–1 victory versus Trinidad and Tobago at Easter Road on 30 May 2004.
 Scotland started their qualifying campaign for the 2006 World Cup on 8 September 2004 versus Slovenia at Hampden Park.
 Gordon played in goal and kept a clean sheet, although Scotland performed poorly in a goalless draw.
 Having been given his debut by Berti Vogts, Gordon established himself as the Scotland first-choice goalkeeper throughout the campaign and under Vogts' successor Walter Smith, playing in all ten of Scotland's qualifying matches.

 BBC pundit and former player Allan Preston saw him as a potential Scottish great, describing him as "one of the best goalkeepers in Europe".
 After a 1–1 draw versus Italy, Gordon obtained praise from the opposition goalkeeper Gianluigi Buffon, who said he could be one of the best goalkeepers in the world.
 Gordon kept clean sheets as Scotland won 1–0 twice versus France in UEFA Euro 2008 qualification.
-He also registered an assist in the Parc de Princes, after McFadden controlled Gordon's punt, turned his marker and smashed home from 35 yards.
+He also registered an assist in the Parc de Princes, after James McFadden controlled Gordon's punt, turned his marker and smashed home from 35 yards.
 Gordon had attained a total of 40 caps by November 2010 but his injury problems prevented him from adding to this total for the next four years.